 AIPMO - IPMO

 The AIPMO is a professional association for PMO leaders, managers and staff.
 They offer three levels of certification, and have partnered with the SBS Swiss Business School to offer academic courses both a Masters and a Doctorate.
 The certifications are Foundation, Practitioner and Expert.
 I took the Expert course and gained the certification last Summer, so I can vouch for it being a demanding curriculum targeted at senior level PMO professionals.
 The course focused on the latest academic research and the tools needed to critically evaluate PMOs and put appropriate typologies in place.
 You can find out more about their certification program on their site: https://aipmo.org/certifications/

-There are several other providers offering their own PMO training courses.
+There are several other providers and instructors offering their own PMO training courses if you want to build your competency.
 In the UK, Wellingtone are offering a PMO Practitioner course.
 The course content has been put together by Emma-Ruth Arnaz-Pemberton (Chair of APM's PMO SIG) and Marisa Silva (aka the Lucky PM).
-In the US, PMO Advisory also offer their own proprietary PMO training course.
+In the US, Bill Dow frequently runs PMO training based on the approach outlined in his book The PMO Lifecycle:Building Running and Shutting Down, and PMO Advisory also offer their own proprietary PMO training course.
 In Canada, Carl M. Gilbert runs on Implementing a PMO, but you will need to be reasonably fluent in Quebecois French to gain the full benefit of his wisdom!
 Also noteworthy is The PMO Value Ring certification which is available in a number of countries.
 The Value Ring certification is based on research by Americo Pinto and focuses on setting up PMOs that align to the needs of the business.

 Supply and Demand